 No matter how amazing of a writer you are, every word you write isn’t going to be usable.
 Don’t go in expecting you’ll be able to write something and it will all be awesome.
 You won’t.
 It’s ok.

 Alright, got those tips down?
 Let’s look at some of the tools.

 Ok, enough procrastinating.

-I’ve given you a bunch of different tools that are going to help kick your butt into gear and get you to start writing.
+I’ve given you a bunch of different writing tools that are going to help kick your butt into gear and get you to start writing.
 There is no better time than right now.

-Are you already practicing a daily writing habit?
+What are you doing to build your writing habit?
 Comment below and let me know what writing tools you’ve found that have made it stick, I’d love to hear more about them.